 In the more advanced phases of the research course sequence, students are expected to develop sophistication in conceptualizing and conducting independent research.
-Specifically, in PSY 3803 (Major Paper), the student, under faculty supervision, must complete a project, which may serve as a literature review or pilot study for the dissertation.
+Specifically, in PSY 3803 (Major Paper), the student, under faculty supervision, must complete a project, which may serve as a literature review for their dissertation or an empirical study (e.g., pilot study).
 Lastly, in PSY 5850 (Dissertation), which completes this research course sequence, the student must demonstrate competency in conducting independent research by completing and defending a research study.
 This original research is expected to contribute to the field and be of sufficient quality and rigor to have the potential to contribute to the scientific, psychological or professional knowledge base.
 The dissertation represents the culmination of the student's research training and the final predoctoral opportunity to demonstrate the attainment of research competency.